nasa/fprime/docs/Design/numerical-types.md

 | F32     | float        | n/a                                |
 | F64     | double       | FW_HAS_F64                         |

-Platform developers should include `stdint.h` or equivalent in their `StandardTypes.hpp` file provided alongside their platform.
+Platform developers should include `stdint.h` or equivalent in their `PlatformTypes.hpp` file provided alongside their platform.
 If for some reason that header does not exist or does not define all types, then developers must define all "Equivalent" definitions above.